Denise Dull

 FLORIDA INTERNATIONAL AIR SHOW APPOINTS FIRST FEMALE PRESIDENT IN 42 YEAR HISTORY

-"The Florida International Air Show is highly respected by performers and throughout the Air Show industry,” Denise added.
+“The Florida International Air Show is highly respected by performers and throughout the Air Show industry,” Denise said.
 “My goal is to help our community understand just how much everyone loves coming here.
-I want to share the enthusiasm, excitement, and energy that fuels our board and volunteers—and make sure the whole community feels like they are part of the Air Show team!”
+I want to share the enthusiasm, excitement, and energy that fuels our board and volunteers—and make sure the whole community feels like they are part of the Air Show team.”

 Jets of course!